-Review for Connor Moran Children's Cancer Foundation, Inc., West Palm Beach, FL, USA
+Review for Connor Moran Children's Cancer Foundation, Inc., Jupiter, FL, USA

 On or around the 27th of July, 2010 I delivered electronic equipment and software for the purpose of managing a health club (Club Runner software) to Teri Moran of the Connor Moran Children's Cancer Foundation.
 This was done per the request of Ms. Moran as this equipment and software were to be used within the health club she was purchasing.
 Ms. Moran researched this software and equipment and did agree that the value was $5,000.00 as of the date the Foundation took said equipment into possession.
 Ms. Moran asked if payment could be withheld until the end of the year (2010) as she would be applying for Grant Funding to assist in financing this venture.